rlglaubius/GoalsARM/README.md

 #### VSCode

-* Install C/C++ extension for VSCode
+* Install C/C++ extension from Microsoft
-* Install CMake Tools extension for VSCode
+* Install CMake Tools extension from Microsoft

 1. Select a kit, this is a toolchain for building your project.
 Using Ctrl+Shift+P and running CMake: Select a Kit.
 2. Select a variant.
 This will make several variants avaialble to you, `Debug`, `Release`, `MinRelSize`, `RelWithDebInfo`. `Debug` disables optimisations and includes debug info.
 You'll probably only want to ever build with `Debug` in this repo.
 So pick this, using Ctrl+Shift+P and running `CMake: Select Variant`.
 You should see this compiling your code and creating a `build` directory with generated CMake files and compiled code.